 Asian recipes captivate all of our five senses, but the most alluring of all have to be the curries – and this Cambodian Chicken Amok is no exception.
 Traditionally served in a banana leaf, this dish has a presentation of its own and would be nothing without a side of aromatic jasmine rice to absorb the enticing combination of coconut milk, lemongrass, chilis, and ginger.

 If you like the sound of that, you’ll also adore kaeng khiao wan, which directly translates to ‘sweet green curry’.
 In spite of its name, don’t let this curry fool you, as this dish has a spicy side.
-With a fragrant flavor profile, it gains its color from the young green chilis – which additionally crank up the heat – and adds to the mix Thai eggplant, cilantro, kaffir lime leaf, and fresh basil.
+With a fragrant flavor profile, it acquires its color from the young green chilis – which additionally crank up the heat – and adds to the mix Thai eggplant, cilantro, kaffir lime leaf, and fresh basil.